Freddie Ljungberg sends message to Arsenal fans about Mesut Ozil

+Freddie Ljungberg makes an honest admission about Mesut Ozil's current situation at Arsenal

+Freddie Ljungberg has admitted that he wanted to “make a stance” with regards to Mesut Ozil following his behaviour when he was substituted against Manchester City in the Premier League earlier this month.

-The German playmaker was a 59th-minute substitute in their disappointing loss to the defending Premier League champions at The Emirates.
+The German midfielder was visibly frustrated and kicked his gloves after being taken off during the 3-0 defeat by the defending Premier League champions at The Emirates.

-Ozil offered little to the Arsenal team as Pep Guardiola’s men exerted their dominance over the north London side with a ruthless performance.

-The 31-year-old appeared to kick a glove in anger as he made his way off the pitch after the World Cup winner was replaced by Emile Smith Rowe.
+Ozil sat out Arsenal’s goalless draw with Everton in the Premier League at Goodison Park on Saturday afternoon due to an injury.

+But interim boss Ljungberg has now revealed that he would not have picked Ozil even if he was fit because of his behaviour following his substitution against City.

 Follow @thesportreview on Instagram